Walk Bike and Roll Toolkits

 Event Toolkit

-Thank you for joining Bike & Roll to School Day 2024!
+Thank you for joining Walk & Roll to School Day 2024!
 We are thrilled to have you on board for this exciting event.
-This event toolkit was created to empower your school and community in orchestrating a joyous and triumphant Bike & Roll Event.
+This event toolkit was created to empower your school and community in orchestrating a joyous and triumphant Walk & Roll Event.

 Below, we've provided an event toolkit to plan and execute a successful event, including step by step guides for event planning, engaging activities like bike buses and rodeos, customizable templates for promotions, essential bike safety tips, and more!
-Remember, Bike & Roll is not limited to bicycling and rolling; therefore we have included resources for pedestrian-centered events as well.
+Remember, Walk & Roll is not limited towalking and rolling; therefore we have included resources for pedestrian-centered events as well.

 Register your School

-After deciding to host a Bike & Roll to School Day event, schools are encouraged to register at the Walk Bike & Roll website to track participation in their region and show support for active, healthy, and safe transportation.
+After deciding to host a Walk & Roll to School Day event, schools are encouraged to register at the Walk Bike & Roll website to track participation in their region and show support for active, healthy, and safe transportation.
 Please ensure you obtain approval from school administration before registering your school.
-Registration for Bike & Roll opens in March.

 Plan your Event

-Walk Bike & Roll to School offers a variety of resources to assist you in planning your event, from first timer tips, a getting started guide, and a safety guide to plan a safe route for students to walk to school.
+Walk Bike & Roll to School offers a variety of resources to assist you in planning your event, including first-time tips, a getting started guide, and a safety guide to plan a safe route for students to travel to school.
 Some guides are designed for biking, while others are tailored for pedestrians.
 We encourage communities to tailor their events according to their specific needs and preferences.
-Whether you choose to focus on walking, biking, rolling (includes modes like wheelchair use, skateboarding, or scootering) or all three, our resources provide adaptable ideas to suit your needs.
+Whether you choose to focus on walking, biking, rolling (includes modes like wheelchair use, skateboarding, or scooter use) or all three, our resources provide adaptable ideas to suit your needs.

 How to Plan an Event in 7 Days - Checklist